benhowell/benhowell.github.com/_drafts/worthless-insignificant-peasant.md

 #### Dealing with it

 Go back and read each sub-heading in this article.
 Notice there's no mention of _you_?
 That's right, it's all about _them_.
 Every problem is theirs.
-Not only do you know this, they do too.
+Not only do we know this, they do too.
 There is nothing here for you to deal with.
 Full stop.

-Focus on yourself and maintaining your composure, even when you feel put down.
-Be the bigger person.
+You maintain your composure because their ludicrous, display of ego is a serious character flaw and has nothing to do with you.
+You are the better person and your control over the situation is proof of that.
+You may not realise this, but everyone else involved recognises this too.

+Your self-worth simply cannot be linked to someone elses character flaw.
+It just doesn't compute.

 Don’t let someone else’s bad attitude ruin your day or your self-worth.
 Consider this practice.
 We all have to deal with difficult people in the workplace.
 You’re getting some great experience here!
 Remember the old saying, “Kill ‘em with kindness.”
 Sometimes, nothing feels better than responding to rudeness with a smile and warm-hearted compassion.
 And it often shifts the other person’s behavior as well.

 Practice indifference and emotional detachment– learn how not to let an asshole touch your soul.
 Management gurus and executives are constantly ranting about the importance of commitment, passion, and giving all you have to a job.
 That is good advice when your bosses and peers treat you with dignity.
 But if you work with people who treat you like dirt...
 <br/>